We, as Americans, work too many hours. If you don’t believe so, check out the following data points that compare us to our peers around the world.

 American Work-Life Balance

-- According to the Center for American Progress on the topic of work and family life balance, “in 1960, only 20 percent of mothers worked.
-Today, 70 percent of American children live in households where all adults are employed.”
+- According to the Center for American PROGRESS on the topic of work and family life balance, “in 1960, only 20 percent of mothers worked.
+Today, 70 percent of American children live in households where all adults are employed.”.
+U.S. Department of Labor statistics back up this data, and notes that 75% of those women working full time.
 I don’t care who stays home and who works in terms of gender (work opportunity equality for all – it’s a family choice).
 Either way, when all adults are working (single or with a partner), that’s a huge hit to the American family and free-time in the American household.

 - The U.S. is the ONLY country in the Americas without a national paid parental leave benefit.
 The average is over 12 weeks of paid leave anywhere other than Europe and over 20 weeks in Europe.